-- promotes the integration of sustainability into the policy decisions of companies by preferring companies with a better ESG riskscore; - promotes climate change mitigation by preferring companies with lower greenhouse gas intensity, with the objective of meeting a predetermined greenhouse gas intensity target; - supports sustainable development through 'sustainable investments' in accordance with art.
+- promotes the integration of sustainability into the policy decisions of companies by preferring companies with a better ESG riskscore: - promotes climate change mitigation by preferring companies with lower greenhouse gas intensity, with the objective of meeting a predetermined greenhouse gas intensity target; - supports sustainable development through 'sustainable investments' in accordance with art.
 2(17) SFDR.

-Sustainable investments will consist of investments in companies contributing to the achievement of the UN Sustainable Development Goals.
+Sustainable investments will consist of investments in companies contributing to the achievement of the UN Sustainable Development Goals plus instruments awarded the 'sustainable development' label by KBC Asset Management NV on the advice of the Responsible Investing Advisory Board.

-Objective Instruments issued d by companies ESG risk score Better than the following benchmark: MSCI World-Net Return index.
-Greenhouse gas Intensity Companies are assessed on two targets whereby the most strict of the two will determine the target applied: 15% better than the benchmark: MSCI World-Net Return index as described in the prospectus under the title 'information concerning the sub-fund World Responsible Investing ' and a reduction of 50% by 2030 based on the following benchmark: MSCI World-Net Return index at end of 2019.
+Objective Instruments issued by companies ESG risk score Better than the following benchmark: MSCI World - Net Return index.
+Greenhouse gas Intensity two will determine the target applied: 15% better than the benchmark: MSCI World - Net Return index as described in the prospectus under the title 'information concerning the sub-fund World Responsible Investing ' and a reduction of 50% by 2030 based on the following benchmark: MSCI World - Net Return index at end of 2019.
 An immediate reduction of 30% is envisaged for 2019, followed by an annual reduction of 3%.
 Minimum % Sustainable Investments A minimum of 20.00% of sustainable investments.
-The sustainable investments for this sub-fund will consist of investments in companies contributing to the achievement of the UN Sustainable Development Goals.
+The sustainable investments for this sub-fund will consist of investments in companies contributing to the achievement of the UN Sustainable Development Goals plus instruments awarded the 'sustainable development' label by KBC Asset Management NV on the advice of the Responsible Investing Advisory Board.
 Minimum % sustainable investments with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy 5.00% Minimum % of sustainable investments with a social objective 5.00% Minimum % of assets promoting E/S characteristics 95.00% Other specific objectives Not applicable.